Garlic is quite common in all kitchens but like any other vegetable, it rots when it remains in constant exposure to air for some time.

 Knowing when garlic is spoilt is a tricky judgment but a crucial one, this is because using spoilt garlic could cause health problems.

-You can see the signs in appearance, smell or feel to judge if your Garlic is spoiled.
-Let us give you few of the easy to notice signs of rotten garlic below.
+You can see the signs in appearance, smell, or feel to judge if your Garlic is spoiled.
+Let us give you a few of the easy to notice signs of rotten garlic below.